awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-cwl.md

 1. For **Destination**, choose **Send to CloudWatch Logs**\.

-1. For **Destination log group**, type the name of a log group in CloudWatch Logs to which the flow logs are to be published\.
+1. For **Destination log group**, enter the name of a log group in CloudWatch Logs to which the flow logs are to be published\.
 If you specify the name of a log group that does not exist, we attempt to create the log group for you\.

 1. For **IAM role**, specify the name of the role that has permissions to publish logs to CloudWatch Logs\.

 1. Choose **Create**\.

-**To create a flow log for a VPC or a subnet**
+**To create a flow log for a VPC or a subnet using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.